Physical Therapist Testimonial: Sara L., “This is not a job. It’s a cause”

 Sara can’t stand still: she recruits and trains our Physical Therapy teams in the field and launches SWORD Therapy’s clinical operation within partner institutions.
 Nonetheless, she still manages to fit patient sessions into her tight schedule because “my patients are my people”.

 Having Sara with us is a product of sheer chance.
-When she was working at a physical therapy center, one of her patients wanted to complement the traditional Physical Therapy he was having with SWORD Therapy.
+When she was working at a physical therapy center, one of her patients wanted to complement the traditional Physical Therapy he was having with SWORD.
 Sara wanted to be there for her patient’s first session and when the session started she couldn’t believe what she was seeing: “I couldn’t mask my awe.
 I was there as a spectator, but I couldn’t help but say “This is it.
 This is exactly what needs to be done, this makes complete sense”.
 I stayed in touch with the team and they eventually reached out with an invitation to join SWORD Health.”

 I wanted to make a bigger dent in people’s lives